• Skip to primary navigation

 • Experience working with animals is preferred

-Salary/funding: The 3-month internship is unpaid though onsite housing with utilities is provided.
+The primate husbandry internship is unpaid though onsite housing with utilities is provided.
 Housing is shared, non-smoking, no pets, and additional codes of conduct apply.

 Information and Application

 Internship dates are rotational based on housing availability.
-For information about upcoming internship slots, contact Curator of Primates Caitlin Kenney at ckenney@lemurreserve.org
+For information about upcoming internship slots, contact Acting Curator Meredith Hinton at mhinton@lemurreserve.org

-Girl in red shirt with a clipboard interacting with a lemur
+Girl in red shirt with a clipboard studying a lemur

 • Home